Astrocyte-targeted therapeutics to restore glutamate balance in CNS disorders

 Explore our pipeline arrow Explore our pipeline

 Epilepsy is driven by a reinforcing loop: glutamate accumulation, excitotoxicity, and progressive neuronal damage.
-The dysfunction of the main glutamate transporter is central to this cycle. iQ-007 is the first clinical-stage compound designed to enhance its activity.
-By restoring glutamate uptake capacity, it intervenes directly in this pathological feedback mechanism.
+EAAT2, the main astrocytic glutamate transporter, plays a central role in controlling this cycle by clearing excess glutamate from the synaptic space. iQ-007 is the first clinical-stage compound designed to enhance its activity.
+By restoring glutamate uptake capacity, iQ-007 is designed to intervene upstream in the pathological feedback mechanism that drives seizure activity.

 More about clinical development arrow More about clinical development